axolotlsAxolotl Water Parameters: Safe Ranges, Testing, and Correction Protocol for Every Reading

 Carbonate hardness (KH)

 KH measures the concentration of carbonate and bicarbonate ions, which act as a pH buffer.
-KH is not directly important to the axolotl’s biology, but it is critically important for preventing pH crashes.
+KH is not directly important to the axolotl’s biology, but it is critical for preventing pH crashes.

 In a tank with KH below 3 dKH, the water has insufficient buffering capacity.
 The natural acids produced by biological filtration (the nitrogen cycle produces hydrogen ions as a byproduct) gradually consume the available carbonates.
 When the carbonate buffer is exhausted, pH drops suddenly and dramatically, sometimes by a full point or more within hours.
 This crash can stall the nitrogen cycle, cause ammonia accumulation, and stress the axolotl simultaneously.

 Maintaining KH between 4 and 6 dKH provides a comfortable buffer margin.
 Crushed coral in the filter is the simplest long-term solution for low-KH water.
 It dissolves slowly, releasing carbonate ions and keeping KH stable between water changes.
-The pH, GH, and KH guide provides detailed adjustment methods and troubleshooting for common mineral imbalance scenarios.
+The pH/GH/KH guide linked above covers detailed adjustment methods and troubleshooting for common mineral imbalance scenarios.

 Why must chlorine and chloramine read zero?